Henkilöllä on kädessä puhelin, jonka näytöllä lukee TEK's election.

 Donation campaign

 We will donate 3 euros to charity for every vote cast.
 After voting, you will also be able to choose the donation target from the list we have compiled.
-We will update the list on this page closer to the elections.

 Schedule